danielendeg/nugetpackageupdate/specs/DICOM/DICOMWeb-Conformance.md

 ----------|----------|----------|----------|----------
 Range Query|StudyDate|{attributeID}={value1}-{value2}|For date/ time values, we supported an inclusive range on the tag.
 This will be mapped to `attributeID >= {value1} AND attributeID <= {value2}`.
 Exact Match|All supported Atrributes |{attributeID}={value1}
-Fuzzy Match|PatientName|Matches any component of the patientname which starts or ends with the value
+Fuzzy Match|PatientName|Matches any component of the patientname which starts with the value

 #### Attribute ID